 In addition, discrimination claims could arise, where, because of a ‘protected characteristic’ (race, sex, disability, religion or belief, age, pregnancy and maternity, marriage and civil partnership, gender reassignment, and sexual orientation) an employee or worker is dismissed or treated less favourably because they have refused to be vaccinated.

-We would advise that employers make a very careful written risk assessment of the risks and benefits if they are considering requiring employees to be vaccinated.
+We would advise that employers make a very careful written risk assessment of the risks and benefits if they require employees to be vaccinated.
 A strong written justification and consultation with employees would then be necessary before seeking to embark on a policy of making vaccination a requirement.
 Even then, such a policy would need to be flexible enough to balance the above risks, and allow for exemptions on medical or other ‘protected’ grounds.
 Taking these steps might provide a defence against a discrimination claim, but would be a very risky approach.

 The Government encourages employers to test employees in the workplace.
 This will become more of an issue as a greater number of employees return to more regular work.
 The Government has published guidance on workplace testing, which can be found here.